 It can be even more surprising now, to look back to that time, when it was clear that the progress of steam would revolutionise travel.
 And one might wonder why it was, that so many sailing vessels were still being built.

 Iron, steam, screw and reliability, were providing competition that would obviously supersede timber and canvas.
 The truth at this time though, did not lie with any romantic attachment with the sailing era.
 A sailing ship could be built and operated for much less than a steamer.
 Moreover, sail, those magnificent ‘Greyhounds of the Sea’ were still faster – on a good day.
 And on the other hand, steamer’s that could carry over 2000 tons of cargo, were considerably more expensive to build and run.
 Instead, ship owners coldly calculated the comparative costs and remaining time before steam would make sailing ships obsolescent.
-The same calculations that are being made today with diesel and electric motor vehicles.
+Similar strategies that are being decided today with diesel and electric motor vehicles.

 It was an inevitable reality for those who owned and ran sailing ships that they would crossover, or lose out to the steamship.
 Coincidentally, the number of cases involving criminal neglect of vessels and the fraudulent sinking or abandoning of sailing ships, increased.
 Inevitably, sailors before the mast began to either retire from the sea or moved to steamships.
 Ultimately, the ability and number of sailors who could manage such dangerous voyages in large sailing ships began to dwindle.